chris-pearce/scally/README.md

 ```
 $color-text-base: $color-hotpink;
-@import "[path/to/the/scally]framework]/scally/core/settings/colours";
+@import "[path/to/the/scally/framework]/scally/core/settings/colours";
 ```

-By default everything in the framework is imported.
-But if you want to be selective and you definitely should, so your CSS is as lean as possible, then only import what you need.
+The sample master stylesheet available [here](#sample-master-stylesheet) imports everything in the framework by default.
+You should be selective, so your CSS is as lean as possible, and only import what you need.

 So if you decide you only need to use half of Scally's utilities then simply remove the relevant utility partial `@import`s you don't need from `style.scss`.